 The parties agree that the daily schedules for teachers are best determined jointly by the teachers and administration to accommodate the unique circumstances of each school and the best interests of the students.
 Each school site will create a working subcommittee comprised of the principal, or designee, the faculty representative for PCTA and two (2) additional staff members (one (1) selected by the principal and one (1) selected by the faculty representative) that will meet to develop a plan by the close of pre-school of each year to establish a planning time schedule and address the number and types of "mandatory" meetings held at the school level.
 The written plan will be submitted to the instructional staff to be voted on by a secret ballot.
 It must be approved by the majority of the instructional staff voting on the schedule.
-A copy of each school's plan will be sent to the Area Superintendent and the PCTA office by the end of the first week of school.
+A copy of each school's plan will be school.
 The plan will include: